 But I will sing of your strength, in the morning I will sing of your love; for you are my fortress, my refuge in times of trouble.
 Psalm 59:16

-What a wonderful way to usher in God’s strength and power to conquer the day–with praise!
+Singing songs of praise is a wonderful way to usher in God’s strength and power to conquer the day.
 There is great power in praise, and what better way to defeat the enemy’s schemes than through praise and worship in the morning!
 Here are some great songs to reflect on or sing in the morning.
 Click on the highlighted song titles to have a listen!

 I love this version of Great is Thy Faithfulness by CeCe Winans performed with her mother.